dssg/usal_echo_public/README.md

 classification_model: "model.ckpt-6460"
 ```

 The `dcm_dir` is the directory to which dicom files will be downloaded.
 The `img_dir` is the directory to which jpg images are saved.
 The `model_dir` is the directory in which models are stored.
 The classification and segmentation models must be saved in the `model_dir`.
-Use `~/` to refer to the root directory.
+Use `~/` to refer to the user directory.

 #### 6. Create the database schema
 As per the requirements listed in [Infrastructure requirements](https://github.com/dssg/usal_echo#infrastructure-requirements) you require a database indtallation with credentials stored as described above.
 After the database has been created, you need to run the script that creates the different schema that we require to persist the outputs from the different pipeline processes: classification, segmentation and measurements.
 The database schema is stored in `usr/usal_echo/conf/models_schema.sql` and must be set up by running the following command (change psswd, user, database and host to correspond with your setup):